 “Perfectionism” is a characteristic within people that set unrealistic standards for themselves and always find the flaw in their work.
 It’s not an entirely fatal flaw.
-It can be useful when only a minimal part of a person’s work ethic.
+It can be useful if only a minimal part of a person’s work ethic is affected.
 According to research, there are two kinds of perfectionism:

 - Adaptive perfectionism, which allows a person to focus on internal striving, remain open to feedback, but allows knows when to stop obsessing

 - Maladaptive perfectionism, which causes that awful anxiety and usually grows from a deep worry of failure

 The first can be helpful to a freelancer, but maladaptive perfectionism can be the worst—especially to someone who earns their living by balancing several client’s needs.
 For companies, freelancers who struggle with perfectionism are costly to a workplace in terms of deadlines, time, and burn out.